dftfeDevelopers/dftfe/src/mdi/README.md

 ```
 Please note that plugin_path above points to the location of libdftfe.so.

-* DFT-FE's MDI interface currently only sets up GGA PBE ground-state DFT calculations using ONCV pseudopotentials (http://www.pseudo-dojo.org for example) on either CPU only or hybrid CPU-GPU architecture.
+* DFT-FE's MDI interface currently only sets up GGA PBE ground-state DFT calculations using ONCV pseudopotentials (http://www.pseudo-dojo.org for example) on either CPU only or hybrid CPU-Device architecture.
 Fermi-dirac smearing with 500 K smearing temperature is used by default.

 * **CAUTION**: Due to the nature of the electrostatics formulation implemented in DFT-FE we strongly recommend to tile periodic cell lengths so that they are more than 10 atomic units